score-json/json/TSF/trustable/no-json-faults/NJF-06.4.2.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json does not accept any other token as name.
+The service provided by the nlohmann/json library does not accept any other token as name.